VisualPhysiologyDB/optics/README.md

       10.5281/zenodo.10667840

 - **IF you use OPTICS in your research, please cite the following paper:**
+  **NOTE** - We are currently working on a manuscript specific to OPTICS - so this citation will change in the near future.

       Seth A. Frazer, Mahdi Baghbanzadeh, Ali Rahnavard, Keith A. Crandall, & Todd H Oakley.
 Discovering genotype-phenotype relationships with machine learning and the Visual Physiology Opsin Database (VPOD).
 GigaScience, 2024.09.01. https://doi.org/10.1093/gigascience/giae073